-A significant portion of news and social media coverage contains opinions with clear economic relevance – product and travel reviews, for example, or the articles of well-known and respected bloggers who influence consumer purchase decisions.
-Sentiment analysis and other opinion mining techniques to act upon this user-generated content are becoming imperative for decision makers who aim to engage with large user communities.
+A significant portion of news and social media coverage contains opinions with clear economic relevance.
+Product and travel reviews or the articles of well-known bloggers, for example, influence consumer purchase decisions.
+Sentiment analysis and other opinion mining techniques to process this user-generated content are therefore becoming imperative for decision makers who aim to engage with large user communities.

 Turning Data into Opinions